top of page

-We have a dedicated team of mobile therapist ready to come to you wherever you are!
+We have a dedicated team of mobile therapists ready to come to you wherever you are!
 How good is that?!

-Occupational therapy also known as OT's is a client-centred health profession concerned with promoting health and well being through occupation.
+Occupational therapy also known as OT, is a client-centred health profession concerned with promoting health and well-being through occupation.
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
 Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement

 Occupational therapists work with individuals of any

 age to promote and enable effective participation

 therapists work with people who experience

 difficulties in these areas for any reason, and are

 present in both physical disability and mental health